rbfx/rbfx-csharp-thirdperson/README.md

 This action assumes you are registered as a [partner](https://partner.steamgames.com/) with Steam.

+One way of publishing the app would be to download zip files for *.Desktop.* builds and manually upload them to relevant depots.
+The rest of this readme is dedicated to publish automation via Github Action.

 ### Set STEAM_APPID and STEAM_USERNAME action secret

 Set STEAM_USERNAME to the builder's user name.

 Set STEAM_APPID to the application or demo id.

+### Create "prerelease" branch

+You need to create a "prerelease" branch in the **App Data Admin**.
+Go to SteamPipe/Builds menu and click **Create new branch**.

+The reason for this is that Steam doesn't allow to make default branch live automatically and the Github Action for Steam publication will fail to do so.

 ### Depots